MatrixAI/Polykey-Docs/Software-Architecture.md

 All files can import from standard library or NPM packages.

 This applies within a domain, and across domains, so errors can import other domain's errors, and types can import other domain's types.

+Avoid using index imports.
+Always import specifically.
+This avoids a deep import web when testing, and can allow us to partially change code without having to deal with all breakages across the import web before testing.